 Let us first consider what contextual influences might play a role in shifting the meaning of a word.
 The first effect that comes to mind might be \textit{local context}.
 Specific combinations of predicates and arguments activate given senses of the lexical items involved in the composition.
 This is known as `selectional preference' and can be demonstrated with the following example:

 \ex.
 She drew a blade.

-In this case, where words in both the predicate and the argument positions have multiple senses, the sentence can mean that the agent sketched either a weapon or a piece of grass, or that she randomly sampled either a weapon or a piece of grass, or that she pulled out a weapon.
-It is much less likely that she pulled out a piece of grass.
-In this example, both the predicate and argument are ambiguous, and they seem to disambiguate each other, which then makes the ``pull out a piece of grass'' reading unavailable.
-This makes disambiguation hard: We have no ``solid ground'' to stand on, all words are potentially ambiguous.
+In this case, where words in both the predicate and the argument positions have multiple senses, the sentence can mean that the agent sketched either a weapon or a piece of grass, or that she randomly sampled either a weapon or a piece of grass, or that she pulled a weapon out of a sheath (but probably not a piece of grass).
+In this example, both the predicate and argument are ambiguous, and they seem to restrict each other's senses, which then makes the ``pull out a piece of grass'' reading unavailable.

 But word meaning is not only influenced by semantic-role neighbors. \textit{Global context} is involved. \ref{ex:ray} is a contrast pair adapted from an example by Ray Mooney (p.c.), with different senses of the word \textit{ball} (sports equipment vs dancing event).
 Arguably, the sense of the predicate \textit{run} is the same in \ref{ex:ray_a} and \ref{ex:ray_b}, so the difference in the senses of \textit{ball} must come from something other than the syntactic neighbors, some global topical context brought about by the presence of \textit{athlete} in the first sentence, and \textit{violinist} in the second.